hapax/hapax.github.io/assets/qgrav.md

    theory, revealed at high energies, a phenomenon we call *emergent spacetime*.
-   But figuring out how to get our universe to emerge from string theory remains a very difficult open problem.
+   But figuring out how to get our universe to emerge from string theory remains a difficult open problem.
+4. *Small fluctuations.* You might wonder if there is anything to be gained

 #### Further reading